+Criterion

-6.1 | Subscriber Registration
+6.1 Subscriber Registration

+The CA maintains controls to provide reasonable assurance that:

 For authenticated certificates

-- subscribers are accurately identified in accordance with the CA's disclosed business practices; - subscribers' domain names and IP addresses are accurately validated in accordance with the CA's disclosed business practices; and - subscribers' certificate requests are accurate, authorised and complete.
+subscribers are accurately identified in accordance with the CA's disclosed business practices; subscribers' domain names and IP addresses are accurately validated in accordance with the CA's disclosed business practices; and subscribers' certificate requests are accurate, authorised and complete.

 For domain validated certificates

-- Subscribers' domain names are accurately validated in accordance with the CA's disclosed business practices; and - Subscriber's certificate requests are accurate and complete.
+Subscribers' domain names are accurately validated in accordance with the CA's disclosed business practices; and Subscriber's certificate requests are accurate and complete.

-Illustra tive Controls: Identification and Authentication 6.1.1 For authenticated certificates, the CA verifies or requires that the RA verify the credentials presented by a subscriber as evidence of identity or authority to perform a specific role in accordance with the requirements of the CP. a) For individual end entity certificates, the CA or RA verifies the identity of the person whose name is to be included in the subscriber distinguished name field of the certificate.
+Illustrative Controls: Identification and Authentication 6.1.1 For authenticated certificates, the CA verifies or requires that the RA verify the credentials presented by a subscriber as evidence of identity or authority to perform a specific role in accordance with the requirements of the CP. a) For individual end entity certificates, the CA or RA verifies the identity of the person whose name is to be included in the subscriber distinguished name field of the certificate.
 An unauthenticated individual name is not included in the subscriber distinguished name. b) For organisational certificates (including role based, server, network resource, code signing, etc.), the CA or RA verifies the legal existence of the organisation's name and the authority of the requesting party to be included in the organisation attribute in the subscriber distinguished name field of the certificate.
 An unauthenticated organisation name is not included in a certificate. c) For organisational certificates containing a domain name of an organisation, the CA or RA verifies the organisation's ownership, control, or right to use the domain name and the authority of the requesting party included in the common name attribute of the subscriber distinguished name field of the certificate.
 An unauthenticated domain name is not included in a certificate.